Why Apply (Residency Program Overview)

 The program is fully accredited by the College of Family Physicians of Canada (CFPC).
 The successful completion of the program along with success on the CFPC examination leads to certification in the specialty of family medicine.

-The family medicine residency program at the University of Toronto is composed of four streams:
+The family medicine residency program at the University of Toronto is composed of three streams:

 Family medicine is the central component of learning.
 At present, all residents spend at least eight months of the 24-month program in family medicine.
 Residents see themselves as family doctors from the first day in the program.
 Half-days back to family medicine on all rotations promote continuity of care with patients.
 Seven of the teaching units operate in the horizontal model in which family medicine time is spread evenly over the two-year program, resulting in residents attending to their patients three days per week throughout the program.